 Recipe Variations

--Add a dash or two of cayenne if you want to make them spicy.
+- Add a dash or two of cayenne if you want to make them spicy.

--Try this recipe with zucchini instead.
+- Try this recipe with zucchini instead.

 If you happen to have leftovers, store them in a tightly sealed container in the refrigerator for up to 2 days.
-To reheat them, re-crisp them in the oven for 15 minutes at 350°F or heat them up with a non-stick pan at medium-high heat.
+To reheat them, re-crisp them in the oven for 15 minutes at 350°F or heat them with a non-stick pan at medium-high heat.

 Breaded Squash